 The system operator will need to recover the net costs of residual balancing actions.
-These costs would be positive for the purchase of additional gas through the exchange and negative (i.e. revenue) where the system operator has sold gas.
+These costs would be positive for the purchase of additional gas through the exchange and negative (that is, revenue) where the system operator has sold gas.